DiegoSalazar/post_it_note_actions/README.md

 The result is an HTML page with boxes listing the controller name and action and the total lines of code for that Post It Note.

-Then, print out the resulting HTML file, which is written to your project root, and cut out the Post Its!.
+Then, print out the resulting HTML file, which is written to your project root, and cut out the Post Its!
 Make a column for each of your dev's names.
 Each column can have a "Working" and "Done" sub column to allow other devs to see who is working on which actions in case they get a Post It with overlapping controllers.

 ![Image of Example Post It Note Board](https://cloud.githubusercontent.com/assets/89930/7376906/1672368e-edb1-11e4-917c-f95139327df3.jpg)